-In their review article on June 3, 2020 in the Annals of Internal Medicine, Oran and Topel submit that "asymptomatic persons seem to account for approximately 40% to 45% of SARS-CoV-2 infections, and they can transmit the virus to others for an extended period, perhaps longer than 14 days".26

-A typical sneeze may unleash as many as 40,000 droplets.
-These may carry virus particles that can not only cause direct spread to others but may land on surfaces we come in contact with all the time.
-A now frequently cited New England Journal of Medicine article27 addressed the persistence of viable virus on high contact surfaces.
+In their review article on June 3, 2020 in the Annals of Internal Medicine, Oran and Topel submit that "asymptomatic persons seem to account for approximately 40% to 45% of SARS-CoV-2 infections, and they can transmit the virus to others for an extended period, perhaps longer than 14 days".27 we come in contact with all the time.
+A now frequently cited New England Journal of Medicine article addressed the persistence of viable virus on high contact surfaces.
 The study also stated that virus can be suspended in the air and represent an aerosol risk.
 We are now watching this topic closely.
-A report from the University of Nebraska biocontainment experts 28 commissioned by the CDC address shedding of the virus by patients and found the same potential.
+A report from the University of Nebraska biocontainment experts 29 commissioned by the CDC address shedding of the virus by patients and found the same potential.
 Medical studies are addressing the distance that droplets can travel when someone sneezes.
-The NIH, CDC, and leading universities may continue to influence the national guidelines for the use of masks and modifications of social distancing29.
+The NIH, CDC, and leading universities may continue to influence the national guidelines for the use of masks and modifications of social distancing.